frgul006/lgcab-angular-universal/README.md

 ## Hosting

 Served by Netlify using static site generation.
+See `DEPLOYMENT.md` for Netlify configuration details.

 ## Content Updates

-Data is served from local JSON files under `src/assets/data` (GraphCMS/Apollo has been removed).
+Content is served from typed TS exports under `src/app/data` (GraphCMS/Apollo has been removed).

-- `src/assets/data/contact.json` drives the contact card, including the `invoiceEmail` field rendered as "Fakturor".
+- `src/app/data/contact.data.ts` drives the contact card, including the `invoiceEmail` field rendered as "Fakturor".
 - Other content (projects, philosophies, page components) lives alongside it in the same folder.

 ## Getting Started

-This demo is built following the [Angular-CLI Wiki guide](https://github.com/angular/angular-cli/wiki/stories-universal-rendering)

-We're utilizing packages from the [Angular Universal @nguniversal](https://github.com/angular/universal) repo, such as [ng-module-map-ngfactory-loader](https://github.com/angular/universal/modules/module-map-ngfactory-loader) to enable Lazy Loading.
+This app uses Angular 17 SSR via `@angular/ssr` with a `server.ts` entry and prerender enabled in the build config.

 ---